 Post-Processing Or Editing Your Images

-Unlike what many people think, what you see is not what you get swith your digital (or even film) equipmentArticle.
+Unlike what many people think, what you see is not what you get with your digital (or even film) equipmentArticle.
 We can digitally enhance or restore the image, print it, and/or frame to your specifications.
 Enhancements include adjusting color, contrast, saturation, sharpening and/or noise reduction, cropping, and even removing dust, scratches, and ex-boyfriends.
-We can also add pixels to make better enlargements.
+We can also add megapixels to make better enlargements.
 We will e-mail you a lower-resolution screen version of the improved file for your approval.
 If we have a cropping suggestion for better composition, or we weren't sure how dramatic the sunset really was (or how dramatic you wanted it to be), we might send more than one version.
 We will also tell you realisticly how large we can make it without losing quality.
 Among other factors, like number of pixels and original sharpness, for some strange reason it also depends on whether you want it printed on paper or canvas (you can go larger on canvas).
 At this point there is no cost or obligation.
 If you are comfortable doing your own editing, that's fine too; just let us know we can skip this step.
 In either case, send a message telling us how you want it printed.
 If you do send your original print or negative, it will be returned to you virtually untouched.

 Another thing we can do for you is add a title or inspirational quote or other text, and even your signature to your image at any size or color.
 You would not be restricted to Nancy's current technique and philosophy for printing your signature and text.
 Just let us know what you have in mind.